NVlabs/OmniVinci/README.md

 **(i)** OmniAlignNet for strengthening alignment between vision and audio embeddings in a shared omni-modal latent space;
 **(ii)** Temporal Embedding Grouping for capturing relative temporal alignment between vision and audio signals; and **(iii)** Constrained Rotary Time Embedding for encoding absolute temporal information in omni-modal embeddings.
 We introduce a curation and synthesis pipeline that generates 24M single-modal and omni-modal conversations.
 We find that modalities reinforce one another in both perception and reasoning.
-Our model, \modelname, improves over Qwen2.5-Omni with +19.05 on DailyOmni (cross-modal understanding), +1.7 on MMAR (audio), and +3.9 on Video-MME (vision), while using just 0.2T training tokens - a 6$\times$ reduction compared to Qwen2.5-Omni’s 1.2T.
+Our model outperforms Qwen2.5-Omni with +19.05 on DailyOmni (cross-modal understanding), +1.7 on MMAR (audio), and +3.9 on Video-MME (vision), while using just 0.2T training tokens - a 6$\times$ reduction compared to Qwen2.5-Omni’s 1.2T.
 We finally demonstrate omni-modal advantages in downstream applications spanning robotics, medical AI, and smart factory.

 | Model        | Omni - Dailyomni | Omni - Worldsense | Audio - MMAU | Audio - MMAR | Vision - MVBench | Vision - Video-MME (w/o sub) |